Beyond the Clouds (1995 film): Editing

+Music

+The film's soundtrack features compositions by Bono and Adam Clayton (of U2), Van Morrison, Laurent Petitgirard, and Lucio Dalla.
+The Bono/Clayton songs "Your Blue Room" and "Beach Sequence" were later featured on the album Original Soundtracks 1, credited to the shared pseudonym Passengers.

 Reception

 Critical response

 Beyond the Clouds received mixed to positive reviews with the general consensus being that fans of Antonioni's work would welcome and appreciate this as one of the director's last films; others would be less embracing of his distinctive cinematic style.

 In his review in The New York Times, Stephen Holden wrote, "There are moments of such astounding visual power in Michelangelo Antonioni's film Beyond the Clouds that you are all but transported through the screen to a place where the physical and emotional weather fuse into a palpable sadness. ...
 More than just a great director's autumnal musings, Beyond the Clouds is a long goodbye to an idea of cinema as a high art, one that can flourish only as long as there are directors of Mr. Antonioni's vision to dream it into being."

 In his review in the San Francisco Chronicle, Edward Guthmann gave the film a qualified positive review, writing, "For Antonioni lovers, who don't mind the moody silences and labyrinths of an Antonioni film and will recognize the echoes of earlier films, Beyond the Clouds won't be disappointing.
 A less partial audience, I'd guess, will find it slow, labored and self-conscious."
 Guthman sees as the dominant theme of the film "the ways in which desire distorts perception and leaves us betrayed when our wishes and reality prove incompatible. ...
 It's that compelling sense of mystery, of the endless search and its undercurrent of loneliness, that sets this great filmmaker apart."

 In his review in the Chicago Reader, Jonathan Rosenbaum wrote, "There are a lot of beautiful things in Beyond the Clouds: the style, the settings, the bodies of young men and women-many of them beautiful in the vaguely blank way that models are."

 On Rotten Tomatoes the film received a 68% rating based on 22 reviews.